 We thoroughly review all aspects of submissions for compliance with the regulations.
 The following are common mistakes to avoid with your submission:

 - Incomplete or missing information from plans or applications

 - Incorrect equipment or pipe sizing

-- Changes in design, volume, or dimensions between plan submission
+- Changes in design, volume, or dimensions after plan submittal or plan approval

 - Emergency egress conflicts

 The permitting process consists of the following activities:

 - Preliminary meeting to discuss project specifics (if requested by the facility)

 - Initial review comments returned to applicant

 - Review of any corrections or plans resubmittals (if needed – additional review time required)